lqueryvg/sud/readme.txt

-    When a value has only one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for that value can be deleted (since it's served its purpose).
+    When a value has only one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for the value can be deleted (since it's served its purpose).